hoc-labs/responsive-layout-solution/challenge 04/README.md

 # Flex Navigation

 ## Build Navigation Bar
-* Get all the navigation items next to one another
+* Get all the navigation items next to one another.
-* Add a space between all the items
+* Add a space between all the items.
-* Expand the padding on the header
+* Expand the padding on the header.
-* Align the left part of the navbar with the other left content.
+* Align the left of the navbar with the main content.

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/responsive-challenge6.png)